POS Reconciliation & How It’s Done in 7 Steps

 Step 5: Correct Any Obvious & Reparable Errors

 This is where a bit of detective work comes in.
+If you see any discrepancies in your reports or credit card batch, you should try to determine what it means before you close your operation for the day.
 Not every discrepancy will have a clear reason or fix.
 Each business is different, but by reconciling your POS every day, you’ll notice patterns in overages and know how to reconcile them.

 Depending on your POS system, you may have the ability to adjust credit and debit card transactions until the end of the business day.
 Many POS systems don’t send your credit card transactions to the bank the moment they are tapped, dipped, or swiped.
 Instead, those transactions are pre-approved and “batched.”
 So, POS users typically have time to correct credit and debit charges until the batch is finalized and sent to your processor.

 Your credit card batch typically finalizes automatically when you run the end-of-day process in your POS.
 The sooner you spot errors like overcharges, double charges, or misentered tip amounts, the easier it is to reconcile them.
-This is your chance to correct these erroneous charges before a customer calls you to complain of an overcharge (or worse still, initiates a chargeback dispute).
+Take the time to correct these erroneous charges before a customer calls you to complain of an overcharge (or, worse, initiates a chargeback dispute).

-Speaking of chargebacks: If you are using a POS, be sure that your credit cards are clearly processed under your business name, otherwise you’ll get a lot of confused customers initiating disputes when they see the phrase “POS” on their bank statement.
-POS is a common phrase in the retail and restaurant world, but can be confusing to customers.
+Speaking of chargebacks: If you are using a POS, be sure that your credit cards are clearly processed under your business name; otherwise, you’ll get a lot of confused customers initiating disputes when they see the phrase “POS” on their bank statement.
+POS is a common term in the retail and restaurant world, but can be confusing to customers.

 Step 6: Create a Log for Each POS Reconciliation Session